When does vapor pressure deficit drive or reduce evapotranspiration?: Conclusions

+ET response to VPD can vary from strongly water conservative (ET decreasing in response to increasing VPD), to strongly water intensive (ET increasing in response to VPD), which is indicative of the diversity of possible plant water conservation strategies.
+Higher uWUE and g$_1$ values increase the likelihood of a positive ET response, while decreasing temperature and increasing g$_a$ amplify the magnitude of the response.
+Previous literature \cite{Zhou_2015, Lin_2015} suggests that crops, through association with higher g$_1$ and uWUE, are more likely to exhibit a positive ET response to VPD.
+Shrubs (lower uWUE), C4 plants (lower g$_1$), gymnosperm trees (lower g$_1$), and plants in arctic and boreal climates (lower g$_1$) are more likely to exhibit a negative ET response to VPD.
+However interpretation of g$_1$-induced variability is partially muddied by ambiguity in applying leaf-scale estimations of g$_1$ to the ecosystem scale \cite{Medlyn_2017}.

-Our paper builds important intuition for how plants respond to VPD perturbations.
-We show that given optimal stomatal function and fixed environmental conditions, the ET-VPD dependence is theoretically concave upward, with ET increasing with increasing VPD as VPD increases past some critical value (Table \ref{vpd_crit}).
-However future research should focus on fully understanding the form of stomatal VPD dependence, as this result is sensitive to the exponent of VPD dependence, which we currently believe is 1/2 \citep{MEDLYN_2011, Zhou_2014}.
-Indeed, this sensitivity to the exponent of VPD dependence is an important result itself: land surface models, including those used in earth system models for climate forecasts, employ different assumptions about the exponent of VPD dependence in stomatal conductance \citep[e.g.,][]{Ball_1987, Leuning_1990, MEDLYN_2011}, and these assumptions can fundamentally change the relationship between ET and VPD from one that is concave upward (local minimum in ET) to one that is concave downward (local maximum in ET).
+Our paper builds intuition for how plants respond to VPD perturbations.
+We show that given optimal stomatal function and fixed environmental conditions, the ET-VPD dependence is theoretically concave upward, with ET increasing with increasing VPD as VPD increases past some critical value where $\frac{\partial \; ET}{\partial \; VPD} = 0$.
+However future research should focus on fully understanding the functional form of VPD dependence, as this concave up result is sensitive to the exponent of VPD dependence, which we currently believe is 1/2 for both uWUE and the stomatal conductance model \cite{MEDLYN_2011, Zhou_2014}.
+Indeed, this sensitivity to the exponent of VPD dependence is an important result itself: land surface models, including those used in earth system models for climate forecasts, employ different assumptions about the exponent of VPD dependence in stomatal conductance \cite<e.g.,>[]{Ball_1987, Leuning_1990, MEDLYN_2011}, and these assumptions can fundamentally change the relationship between ET and VPD from one that is concave upward (local minimum in ET) to one that is concave downward (local maximum in ET).